William-Ryan/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A: A Token is used for granting authorized users access to private routes within a application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+A: You can add a page for logging into your app before further access can be allowed, Through the use of tokens.
+You can add private routes that require a Token to be saved to LocalStorage so that unauthorized use would be prohibitted.

 - [ ] Describe how web servers work.

+A: Servers work as a hub for data storage, they can be used to store persistent data even after a webpage has been closed.
+They are able to have data added, manipulated, and deleted while always keeping their original state intact if a rollback is required.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+A: The HTTP methods are in order POST, GET, PUT, DELETE.
+These HTTP methods each can be used in the creation, rendering, updating, and deleting of information inside of our APIs/Servers.

 ## Project Set Up